Ricardo Independent School District

-Ricardo Independent School District is a public school district in Kleberg County, Texas (USA).
+Ricardo Independent School District is a public school district in Kleberg County, Texas, United States.

 The district has two campuses - Ricardo Middle (Grades 5-8) and Ricardo Elementary (Grades PK-4).

+Ricardo ISD includes a small portion of southern Kingsville.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 High school students move on to Kaufer Early College High School, which is operated by Riviera Independent School District.